HARBERTON PARISH COUNCIL

 Join our local team and become a Parish Councillor

-If you would like to put yourself forward as a Harberton Parish Councillor for the Harbertonford Ward please either get in touch with the clerk (email@example.com) or come along to the next meeting of the Parish Council to introduce yourself.
+If you would like to put yourself forward as a Harberton Parish Councillor for either the Harberton or the Harbertonford Ward please either get in touch with the clerk (email@example.com) or come along to the next meeting of the Parish Council to introduce yourself.

-If more than one person indicates their interest in becoming a Parish Councillor, you will be asked to prepare a short verbal or written statement about why you are interested in the role, and the Parish Council will make their decision by a majority vote.
+If more people indicate their interest in becoming a Parish Councillor than the number of vacancies available, candidates will be asked to give a short verbal or written statement about why they are interested in the role, and the Parish Council will make their decision by a majority vote.

 What do Parish Councillors do?

 Parish Councillors meet once a month to discuss and act on issues of importance to the local community.
-Parish Councillors set and monitor how a proportion of local taxes are spent in the Parish, make comment on planning applications in the Parish and consider projects to improve or enhance the local area.
-Local Government is changing and Parish Councils are seeing an increase in the opportunities to influence decisions made that affect our local community.
+The Parish Council sets and monitors how a proportion of local taxes are spent in the Parish, make comment on planning applications in the Parish and consider projects to help maintain, improve or enhance the local area.
+Local Government is changing and Parish Councils are seeing an increase in the responsibilities and opportunities to influence decisions made that affect our local community.

 Please see the following resources for more information: